 Task 3.
 Develop NEI Evaluation Tools

-As a starting point for NEI evaluations, this task is designed to develop data collection tools that will quantify an initial set of NEIs from residential programs.
-Note that additional research will be conducted in following years, per the roadmap developed in Task 2.
-Based on research reviewed to develop this plan, we anticipate that our initial 2018 work will focus on health/safety benefits from Income Qualified and Multifamily residential programs.
+As a starting point for NEI evaluations, this task is designed to develop data collection tools that assess potential for NEIs from residential initiatives.
+Note that this task is designed to examine pre-program conditions, and that additional research will be conducted in following years, per the roadmap developed in Task 2.
+Based on research reviewed to develop this plan, our initial 2018 work will focus on health/safety benefits from Income Qualified and Multifamily residential programs.
 Moreover, given that the evaluation team is planning to conduct participant surveys for these two initiatives in Fall 2018, we plan to develop survey questions that can be used in this year’s evaluation.
+As noted above, based on the timing of these surveys relative to program upgrades, we will use this year’s evaluation surveys to examine pre-upgrade conditions rather than to explore post-program changes in NEIs.

 We will collate survey batteries that other evaluators have successfully used to capture self-reported NEIs (e.g., US DOE Weatherization Assistance Program health benefits survey) and tailor them to the AIC context.
-Given this year’s anticipated focus on health/safety benefits, we envision developing a short participant survey battery that is focused on these benefits.
-We plan to develop a standard set of questions that, when applied consistently across applicable initiatives, facilitates comparisons about NEI presence, magnitude, and value throughout the portfolio.
-Questions will focus on enumerating the presence and, where applicable, quantity of the chosen NEI, and will be developed in a manner consistent with existing NEI practice in Illinois.
+We plan to develop a standard set of questions that, when applied consistently across applicable initiatives, facilitates comparisons about NEI baselines throughout the portfolio.
+Questions will be developed in a manner consistent with existing NEI practice in Illinois, leveraging existing work where our review suggests it is appropriate to do so.

-To support progress towards understanding the role NEIs may play in future benefit-cost testing, will also benchmark the monetary value of the key NEIs captured in the survey battery.
-Specifically, this task will involve adjusting existing secondary values for a key NEI (e.g., economic value of reduced sick days per participant due to indoor air quality improvements) to reflect economic and social conditions in the AIC service territory (e.g., inflation, cost of living, climate, and others).
-Finally, this task will also provide generalized evaluation guidance about how to apply survey questions and monetized values to assess NEIs from additional programs moving forward.
+To support progress towards understanding the role NEIs may play in future benefit-cost testing, we will also assess the monetary value of the key NEIs examined in 2018.
+Specifically, this task will involve collecting and adjusting existing secondary values for a key NEI (e.g., economic value of reduced sick days per participant due to indoor air quality improvements) to reflect economic and social conditions in the AIC service territory (e.g., inflation, cost of living, climate, and others).
+We will present results of the data collection efforts and monetary values research in a 2018 NEI Evaluation Results Summary (Task 4).
+Results of this task will help inform our roadmap for in-depth study of NEIs in the remainder of this program cycle, and will be shared with ICC and SAG NEI Working Group members for discussion about statewide approaches.

-Deliverable: Participant NEI Survey Questions Deliverable Date: August 2018
+Deliverable: Participant NEI Survey Questions Deliverable Date: September 2018

-Deliverable: Memo Summarizing NEI Evaluation Tools Deliverable Date: November 2018

 Task 4.
 Ad Hoc Evaluation Support

-This task will provide ad-hoc consulting to ongoing AIC evaluations to ensure that the team collects and reports NEI information consistently across programs.
-As part of this task we will synthesize portfolio results of any 2018 NEI data collection, providing an infographic or short (2 pages) memo.
+This task will provide ad-hoc consulting to ongoing AIC evaluations to ensure that the team collects and reports NEI information consistently across residential initiatives.
+As part of this task we will summarize 2018 NEI data collection efforts and synthesize portfolio results, providing an infographic or short memo.

 Deliverable: 2018 NEI Evaluation Results Summary Deliverable Date: February 2019